iCubbles/cubx-polymer-elements/webpackages/com.incowia.cubx-google-map/README.md

 | Directions | `startAddress`, `endAddress`, `travelMode`, `waypoints` and `id`                                                                                                     |
 | Poly       | `closed`, `draggable`, `editable`, `fillColor`, `fillOpacity`, `geodesic`, `icons`, `strokeColor`, `strokeOpacity`, `strokePosition`, `strokeWeight`, `zIndex`, `id` |

-The porperties above (excepting`id`) correspond to properties defined for [`google-map-marker`](https://elements.polymer-project.org/elements/google-map?active=google-map-marker), [`google-map-directions`](https://elements.polymer-project.org/elements/google-map?active=google-map-directions) and [`google-map-poly`](https://github.com/GoogleWebComponents/google-map/blob/master/google-map-poly.html).
+The properties above (excepting`id`) correspond to properties defined for [`google-map-marker`](https://elements.polymer-project.org/elements/google-map?active=google-map-marker), [`google-map-directions`](https://elements.polymer-project.org/elements/google-map?active=google-map-directions) and [`google-map-poly`](https://github.com/GoogleWebComponents/google-map/blob/master/google-map-poly.html).

 When the `id` is not provided, it will be generated during addition.
 The last generated id can be accessed using the `lastId` slot.

 ## Use
-The html file should contain the component, which is here initialized using the `<cubx-core-slot-init>` tag (available from _cubx.core.rte version_ 1.9.0).
+The html file should contain the component, which can be optionally initialized using the `<cubx-core-slot-init>` tag (available from
+_cubx.core.rte version_ 1.9.0) as follows:

 ```html
 <div cubx-core-crc>